Fsh-98/Discord-bots/README.md

 # Discord-bots
-Simple Bot for discord to fetch API from public resources.
+Simple Bots for discord to fetch API from public resources.